voxie/training-modules/Module-08.md

 13. Include at least 2 'resourceful' routes and controllers.

 14. Subscribe to at least one event.
-This can be a built in event or a custome event you fire.
+This can be a built in event or a custom event you fire.

 15. Create at least one Facade.

 16. Use pagination at least once.

-17. Use 2+ Queues, 1 for sending email (in #5) and one custome queue.
+17. Use 2+ Queues, 1 for sending email (in #5) and one custom queue.

 18. Use at least one query scope in your application.